dabapps/django-readers/README.md

 ### `django_readers.projectors`: model projection functions

-A *projector* is a function that *accepts a model instance* as its single argument, and *returns a dictionary* containing some subset or transformation of the instance data.
+A projector is a function that accepts a model instance as its single argument, and returns a dictionary containing some subset or transformation of the instance data.

 These functions "project" your data layer into your application's business logic domain.
 Business logic that would traditionally go in model methods should instead go in projectors.

-Think of the dictionary returned by a projector (the "projection") as the _simplest possible domain object_.
-In most cases, it makes sense for an individual projector function to return a dictionary containing _just a single key and value_.
+Think of the dictionary returned by a projector (the "projection") as the simplest possible domain object.
+In most cases, it makes sense for an individual projector function to return a dictionary containing just a single key and value.

 ```python
 from datetime import datetime